-Meg Rydman, Executive Director 2353 South Broadway, Upstairs Santa Maria, CA 93454 (805) 623-1111, ext.
-1106 mrydman@olivegrovecharter.org
+Meg Rydman, Executive Director 5075 S. Bradley Rd., Suite 119 Santa Maria, CA 93455 (805) 623-1111 mrydman@olivegrovecharter.org

-A copy of the UCP is available on the school's website or upon request at the OGCS District Office.
+A copy of the UCP is available on the school's website or upon request at the OGCS, Inc. Office.
 For further information on any part of the complaint procedures, including filing a complaint or requesting a copy of the complaint procedures, please contact the Executive Director.